 - i.
 For thermometers. - ii.
 For composting facilities that do not meet local and state regulations. - iii.
-For planned facilities.
-An existing water quality problem must be apparent to be eligible for funds. - iv.
-For planned enlargement of livestock operations.
-However, cost-share funds are available for use to solve existing problems. - v.
 For the acquisition of approved bulking agents. - 5.
+For facilities constructed as part of an operation that is planned or under construction, cost-share and tax credit will not be issued until the type, size, and number of animals documented on the signed certification (Cost-Share Contract Appendix A) have been placed on site and all other aspects of the operation used to plan the facility are being implemented as outlined during the planning process.
+The placement of animals on site must occur within six months after the facility is technically certified. - 6.
 In order to be eligible for cost-share or tax credit, producers must be fully implementing a current Nutrient Management Plan (NMP) on all agricultural production acreage under the producer's control receiving manure from the associated storage structure.
-The NMP must comply with all requirements set forth in the Nutrient Management Training and Certification Regulations (4VAC50-85 et seq.) and the Virginia Nutrient Management Standards and Criteria (revised July 2014); must be prepared and certified by a Virginia certified Nutrient Management Planner; and must be on file with the local District before any cost-share payment is made to the participant.
+The NMP must comply with all requirements set forth in the Nutrient Management Training and Certification Regulations (4VAC50-85 et seq.) and the Virginia Nutrient Management Standards and Criteria (revised July

+2014); must be prepared and certified by a Virginia certified Nutrient Management Planner; and must be on file with the local District before any cost-share payment is made to the participant.
 Plans shall also contain any specific production management criteria designated in the BMP practice (4VACV50-85-130G).

-- 6. All appropriate local and state permits must be obtained before cost-share payments are authorized. - 7.
-This practice is subject to NRCS Standards 313 Waste Storage Facility, 316 Animal Mortality Facility, 362 Diversion, 367 Roofs and Covers, 558 Roof Runoff Structure, 561 Heavy Use Area, 620 Underground Outlet, 633 Waste Recycling, and 634 Waste Transfer. - 8.
+- 7. All appropriate local and state permits must be obtained before cost-share payments are authorized. - 8.
+This practice is subject to NRCS Standards 313 Waste Storage Facility, 316 Animal Mortality Facility, 362 Diversion, 367 Roofs and Covers, 558 Roof Runoff Structure, 561 Heavy Use Area, 620 Underground Outlet, 633 Waste Recycling, and 634 Waste Transfer. - 9.
 All practice components implemented must be maintained for a minimum of 15 years following the calendar year of installation.
 The lifespan begins on Jan.
 1 of the calendar year following the year of certification of completion.
 By accepting either a cost-share payment or a state tax credit for this practice, the participant agrees to maintain all practice components for the specified lifespan.
 This practice is subject to spot check by the District throughout the lifespan of the practice and failure to maintain the practice may result in reimbursement of cost-share and/or tax credits.